 For years, Dr. Pace has argued that the misleading term "prokarya" should be dropped from biology since it defines organisms by what do not have (nuclei).
 The correct terms are bacteria and archaea.
 Dr. Pace wrote an essay for Nature describing the anti-prokaryote argument:

 Also see his Abbott-ASM Lifetime Achievement Award presentation:

 Summer 2010: Postdocs Dan Frank and Piret Koll are leaving us.
 Dan is now an Assistant Professor at the University of Colorado School of Medicine, and Piret will be returning to dental practice and research in Estonia.

 Thank you for joining us in celebrating 25 years of microbial diversity, 40 years of RNA research and 65 years of Norm Pace!
 It was great to see everyone here to celebrate Norm's amazing accomplishments!
 Click this link to see photos from the symposium and watch Norm's keynote address.

-The Pace lab is located in the department of Molecular, Cellular, and Developmental Biology (MCDB) building on the CU main campus.
-Click here for a map .
-CU-Boulder is home to 4 Nobel Laureates, 7 MacArthur Fellows (including Dr. Pace!), 33 members of the National Academies, and 28,600 students.
+The Pace lab is located in the department of Molecular, Cellular, and Developmental Biology (MCDB) in the Gold Biosciences Building on the CU flagship campus in Boulder, CO.
+CU-Boulder is home to 11 Nobel Laureates, 9 MacArthur Fellows (including Dr. Pace!), 33 members of the National Academies, and nearly 30,000 students.